Overview

 with

-deepScrape: truecosts 3 credits per post — the post itself plus the two extra requests for its comments and its reactions.
-A shallow post (deepScrape: false/ omitted) costs 1 credit. - Timeout: the
+deepScrape: truecosts up to 3 credits per post — 1 for the post plus 1 for each engagement list we return (its comments and its reactions).
+You are billed only for what we deliver: if an engagement list comes back empty, its credit is not charged (a post whose comments and reactions both come back empty costs 1).
+A shallow post (deepScrape: false/ omitted) always costs 1 credit. - Timeout: the

 timeoutinput (seconds) bounds a run.
 If it elapses, the run endsTIMED-OUTand the items already produced remain in the dataset. - Retention: run records and datasets are retained for 24 hours.
 Fetch your results within that window.